fernandovmc/VNProject/README.md

 # VNProject
-Web page project about a visual novel platform done in HTML and CSS.
+Web page project about a visual novel platform made in HTML and CSS.